John Cena: Endorsements

 Before his professional wrestling career, Cena appeared in an advertisement for Gold's Gym.
 As a wrestler, he has endorsed the energy drink YJ Stinger, appearing in commercials beginning in October 2003, and Subway, for whom he filmed advertisements with their spokesperson Jared Fogle in November 2006 that began airing the following January.
 In 2007, he also endorsed two "signature collections" of energy drinks and energy bars sold by American Body Builders.

 In 2008, Cena filmed a commercial as part of Gillette's "Young Guns" NASCAR campaign.
 In 2009, Cena expanded his relationship with Gillette by introducing a new online campaign called "Be A Superstar" featuring himself alongside fellow WWE wrestlers Chris Jericho and Cody Rhodes.
 The campaign features motivational videos.
-After Dwayne "The Rock" Johnson called Cena "Fruity Pebbles" during their feud, in reference to Cena's colorful merchandise, Cena appeared on the box of Fruity Pebbles cereal in 2013.
+After Dwayne "the Rock" Johnson called Cena "Fruity Pebbles" during their feud, in reference to Cena's colorful merchandise, Cena appeared on the box of Fruity Pebbles cereal in 2013.

-He was the pace car driver for the 58th annual Daytona 500.
+Cena was the pace car driver for the 2016 Daytona 500.
 On October 13, 2016, Cena made his debut as the voice of Ernie the Elephant in a new commercial campaign launched by Wonderful Pistachios.
 He was named to Adweek's "Creative 100" and received praise for his performance.
 In 2020, Cena and Honda announced a partnership, with Cena becoming the new voice of Honda.